ministryofjustice/developer-playground/README.md

 ## Developing the project

+### Docker Compose

+Docker Compose is used to launch our application locally, we don't use `compose` in production however; we use `docker compose` to recreate a production-like environment locally.
+This section will describe each service.

+#### Nginx

+This is our webserver.<br>
+Nginx has one job; to serve the our application.
+Interanlly, the FPM gateway is routed to the application server; `php`.
+In a production environment we would use `localhost`.

+#### PHP

+This is our application server.<br>
+We can `docker compose exec` into this container and work alongside our code.

+This service detaches a dependency on our host machine.
+For example, you do not need PHP locally to develop on this project.
+All application code can be executed in this container and served via Nginx.

+#### MariaDB

+This is our database server.<br>
+The php service is `linked` to MariaDB.
+Under the hood `docker compose` manages the network.

+#### PhpMyAdmin

+This is our data management utility, available in the browser.

+---
+> :sparkles: **Do you have questions?**<br>
+> The [Discussions board](https://github.com/ministryofjustice/developer-playground/discussions) is a great place to
+> reach the community. :smile:
+---

 ### Writing tests (TDD)

 Tests form the foundation of this project and serve as the stability we rely on when deploying to cloud services.